lagimik/PartnerCrucible/FinOps.md

 Source | Description | Notes
 :----- | :---------- | :-----
+[Copilot in Microsoft Cost Management](https://www.youtube.com/watch?v=KuGkXGE4eWc) | Reduce unpredictability of operational costs with visibility into workload-related spend using AI chat in Microsoft Cost Management.
+See spending patterns and anomalies that drive up costs, set budgets, share workload costs across teams and business units, and identify opportunities for optimization.  | Microsoft Mechanics
 [Cost Optimization workbook](https://learn.microsoft.com/en-us/azure/advisor/advisor-cost-optimization-workbook) | The Azure Cost Optimization workbook is designed to provide an overview and help you optimize costs of your Azure environment.
 It offers a set of cost-relevant insights and recommendations aligned with the WAF Cost Optimization pillar. | Microsoft Learn
 [FinOps toolkit](https://github.com/microsoft/finops-toolkit/tree/main) | The FinOps toolkit is a collection of customizable ARM templates used to build and deploy various FinOps solutions that automate and extend native Microsoft Cost Management capabilities.| GitHUb
 [The Azure FinOps Guide](https://github.com/dolevshor/azure-finops-guide) | by @dolevshore This guide centralizes Azure FinOps information and tools to enabling a better understanding and optimization of cloud costs. | Github